HITQRI/objc-hooker/README.md

 }
 ```

+the only way this wouldn't work:

+* You have over a kilobit worth of arguments (not happening in Apple frameworks)
+* You are hooking a function that passes a packed struct as an argument (not very likely)

-the only way this wouldn't work is if you're trying to hook a function with a kilobit worth of arguments. you change ```NUM_BYTES=``` at the top of the makefile (warning: build time will exponentially grow)
+if you're trying to hook a function with more than a kilobit worth of arguments. you change ```NUM_BYTES=``` at the top of the makefile (warning: build time will exponentially grow)

 ______